Dr Peter Adams

 I am an Associate Professor (a lecturer) in the School of Physics and Astronomy and a part of the Molecular and Nanoscale Physics research group (2015-current).
 This followed a Postdoctoral Research Scholar position at Los Alamos National Laboratory, USA (2012-2014), and PhD (2007-2011) and BSc (2004-2007) at University of Sheffield, UK.

-Atomic Force Microscopy and light-harvesting proteins project: "Nanoscale Mapping of Light-Harvesting proteins with Video Speed Microscopy".
+Atomic Force Microscopy and light-harvesting proteins project: "Solar at the Nanoscale: High-resolution Mapping of Light-Harvesting Proteins with High-Speed Atomic Force Microscopy".
 Additional supervision will be provided by atomic force microscopy expert Dr George Heath.

-Computer simulations and Fluorescence Microscopy project: "Filming photosynthesis: using molecular dynamics simulations and fluorescence experiments to assess the dynamics of light harvesting proteins".
+Computer simulations and Fluorescence Microscopy project: "Filming photosynthesis: using computer simulations and fluorescence experiments to assess the dynamics of light-harvesting membranes from plants".
 Additional supervision will be provided by MD simulation expert Dr Antreas Kalli.

-Nanotecnology and quantum dots project: “Biophotonic nanomaterials: developing new quantum dots and biomolecules towards a more complete use of the solar spectrum”.
+Nanotechnology and quantum dots project: “Biophotonic nanomaterials: interfacing quantum dots with light-absorbing proteins to improve their efficiency of solar energy harvesting”.
 Additional supervision will be provided by quantum dots expert Dr Kevin Critchley.

 Research interests